-Each user agent undergoes a discovery phase through the messaging middleware to select its system agents.
-When an agent joins the framework, its messaging middleware probes the network and determines the most appropriate service agents.
+Each user agent undergoes a discovery phase through the MMW to select its system agents.
+When an agent joins the framework, its MMW probes the network and determines the most appropriate service agents.
 As the agent moves from one machine to another the middleware may select another system agent to take advantage of resource availability and proximity.